Blog

 The Commission has used its enforcement powers in various cases, including banning orders against individuals and compliance action against providers.
 With mandatory registration for SIL, expect increased enforcement focus on providers operating without required registration.

-This article was published on 17/04/2026 We strive to keep our content accurate and up to date; however, NDIS Commission rules and requirements can change.
+This article was last updated on 01/06/2026.
+We strive to keep our content accurate and up to date; however, NDIS Commission rules and requirements can change.
 For the latest information, visit the NDIS Quality and Safeguards Commission website or contact our team.

 Free Check-in